maliahavlicek/ci_mentor_insights/PORTFOLIO_2_JAVASCRIPT_ESSENTIALS.md

 ## Outstanding Defects
 🚨**Required**

-t's ok to not resolve all the defects you found as long as:
+It's ok to not resolve all the defects you found as long as:
 - it does not impact a user from completing a vital function on the website
 - it only affects a very small subset of users
 - is an extreme edge case that very few users would try